Home-buying 101: the 4 essential pieces of pre-mortgage homework

 What if you spot errors on your credit report?

 Immediately contact the credit-reporting agency from which you obtained your report.
-(Check your report at least three months before you start shopping around for a mortgage—as it could take some time to resolve any errors.)
+It’s always a good idea to check your report at least three months before you start shopping around for a mortgage (as it could take some time to resolve any errors or eliminate some of those debt items).

-While a credit report serves as a (more detailed) report card on your overall financial history, your credit score is more your final grade—except instead of an A+ or B-, your credit score consists of three digits between 300 and 900.
+Think of your credit report as a detailed ‘report card’ that captures your overall debt history, whereas your credit score is your final grade average when it comes to managing that debt.
+Except instead of an A+ or B-, your credit score consists of three digits between 300 and 900.

 300 – 559